auromitamitra/auromitamitra.github.io/_research/4_phonetic_transfer.md

 ---

-**Mitra, A.**, Dutta, I. Mixed language processing increases cross-language phonetic transfer in Bengali-English bilinguals (2022, under revision) [manuscript](https://github.com/indranildutta/Phonetic_Transfer/blob/master/draft_BLC/BLC_AM-ID_manuscript.pdf)
+**Mitra, A.**, & Dutta, I. (2023).
+Mixed language processing increases cross-language phonetic transfer in Bengali–English bilinguals. _Bilingualism: Language and Cognition, 1-14_. doi:10.1017/S1366728923000159.
+<a href="https://doi.org/10.1017/S1366728923000159" target="_blank">[open access article]</a>
+<a href="/publication/2023-phonetic_transfer-blc" target="_blank">[abstract]</a>

 **Mitra, A.**, Bhaumik, M., Mondal, A., Dutta, I. (2019).
 Phonetic accommodation in English loanwords in Bengali.
-National Conference on Phonetics: Theoretical Underpinnings and Research Explorations, EFL University, Hyderabad, 19th - 20th December 2019 (oral presentation) <a href="/files/PhonConf_2019.pdf" target="_blank">[slides]</a>
+Paper presented at the National Conference on Phonetics: Theoretical Underpinnings and Research Explorations, EFL University, Hyderabad, 19th - 20th December 2019 <a href="/files/PhonConf_2019.pdf" target="_blank">[slides]</a>